cloudacademypilot/azure-ai-ml-document-processing-lab/steps/03_extract_data_using_prebuilt_models/documentation.md

 3. Go to the _Result_ tab to view the JSON output.

     1. The _Items_ field is extracted as an array of objects.
-Each object containing sub-fields like _Description_, _Quantity_ and _TotalPrice_.
+Each object contains sub-fields like _Description_, _Quantity_ and _TotalPrice_.

     ![JSON output - Items aray](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/03_extract_data_using_prebuilt_models/assets/3.3.png)